-• Clinical Data Management (DM)
+Clinical Data Management (DM)

-The "DM" sub-chapter addresses activities for controlled clinical data management within the clinical research projects.
-This starts with the creation of the study database, continues with site support and change management, and ends with the freezing of study databases and the release of major statistical output.
+The "DM" sub-chapter addresses activities for controlled clinical data management and statistics within the clinical research projects.
+This starts with support for the study design, the creation of the study database, continues with site support and change management, and ends with the freezing of study databases and the release of major statistical output.